 The consequence of this assumption became evident, children with undetected myopia become effectively disabled and unable to learn in the classroom.

-“We designed the programme [together] with the local authorities.
+“We designed the program [together] with the local authorities.
 Now they do it by themselves while we [at Mekong Plus] provide financial support.”
 Bernard added.

 Children who are identified to be suffering from myopia and other eyesight problems are taken to Ho Chi Minh City by bus where they visit a partner eye specialist where they are diagnosed for free.
 In addition to that, those from low-income families receive free eyeglasses.

-About 4–5% of children who have participated in the programme require glasses.
+About 4–5% of children who have participated in the program require glasses.
 Mekong Plus considers this a success, especially with the rural context in mind.